We are doing science for policy

 Technical and scientific advice is provided to the Commission's services for the design, implementation and monitoring of EU energy efficiency policies and programmes, with focus on monitoring the Member States' efforts towards the EU energy efficiency targets for 2020 and 2030 and on the implementation of the Roadmap of the Energy Union, in particular on the revision of the current EU energy efficiency legislation: the Energy Efficiency Directive (EED), the Energy Performance of Building Directive (EPBD), the Eco-design and Energy Labelling Directives, and the EU Strategy on Heating and Cooling.

-This is emphasised in the Commission Green Paper Towards a European Strategy for Energy Supply Security which highlights the central role of energy efficiency for increasing the security of supply and reducing greenhouse gasses emissions.
+This is emphasised in the Commission Green Paper Towards a European Strategy for Energy Supply Security [PDF] which highlights the central role of energy efficiency for increasing the security of supply and reducing greenhouse gasses emissions.

-This is further developed in the recent European Climate Change Programme (ECCP) which highlights the large cost-effective potential for improving energy efficiency of end-use equipment.
+This is further developed in the recent European Climate Change Programme (ECCP) [PDF] which highlights the large cost-effective potential for improving energy efficiency of end-use equipment.